Capital Left

 Typical Capital Left: $5,000–$20,000

-Strong 2026 BRRRR state.
+Modeled scenario range.
 Factor 1: Entry prices $150–220K for BRRRR candidates.
-Factor 2: No state income tax means higher take-home on rental income post-refi.
-DFW and Houston most active markets.
+Factor 2: State has no income tax, which may affect after-tax rental income (not modeled here).
+DFW and Houston are active markets.

 Georgia (GA)Atlanta, Savannah, Augusta